Kopachelli/zero-player-kingdom/README.md

 - Update item: Add a Use method which applies functionality when the item is used
 - Update initialization: The Knight uses the healing potion before the battle

-0.9.0: I only have two hands!
+0.9.0: I only have two hands! <-- Typescript

+- Adds equipment slots to people for equipping items.
+Equipment slots can only contain one item and items can only be equipped to a specific list of equipment slots
 - Update Person: Add equipment slots: Left hand and Right hand
 - Update Item: Items can only be equipped to a list of specific equipment slots.
 By default, this is an empty list
-- Update Basic Sword: This item can only be equipped to the Left or Right hands.
+- Update Basic Sword: This item can only be equipped to the Left or Right hands
-- Update Item: Item's equip method must check that the equipping user has a empty valid equipment slot.
+- Update Item: Item's equip method must check that the equipping user has a empty valid equipment slot

 0.10.0: Armor protect me!